energy-coresky/air/README.md

 ## TODO

-- Moves to PDO SQLs and write query builer
+- Move to PDO SQLs and write query builder
 - Finish SQL functions and drivers
 - Add modules for apps (use global namespace)
 - Move coresky code to RAM